Maciej Żylicz: Life and career

-Since 1980 until late 1990s, he worked at the University of Gdańsk.
+From 1980 until the late 1990s, he worked at the University of Gdańsk.
 In 1999, he was appointed head of the Faculty of Molecular Biology at the Warsaw-based International Institute of Molecular and Cell Biology (IIMCB).
 He specializes in the research on heat shock proteins.

 In 1999, he won Poland's highest scientific award, Prize of the Foundation for Polish Science for "research on regulatory proteins constituting part of the system protecting cells against undesirable changes in their external environment".

 He has published articles in Journal of Biological Chemistry, Journal of Cell Biology as well as European Journal of Biochemistry.

 In 2005, he was appointed director of the Foundation for Polish Science.
 He was head of the Institute of Bioorganic Chemistry at the Polish Academy of Sciences.
-Between 2010-2015, he was an advisor on social policy to President Bronisław Komorowski.
+Between 2010 and 2015, he was an advisor on social policy to President Bronisław Komorowski.